 CIS 7910 1-15 Directed Research

-Additional Coursework or Dissertation – 4 credit hours

-Additional 4 credit hours are required, either through the completion of additional courses or through additional dissertation hours.

-Students select the specific courses in conjunction with the advisor and committee from the list of available graduate elective courses below in consultation with the Graduate Program Director or individual advisors/dissertation committee.

-Doctoral Screening/Qualifying Examination
+Qualifying Examination

 Students must pass the Ph.D.
-Qualifying examinations in Computer Architecture, Operating Systems, and Theory of Algorithms within one year of enrollment.
+Qualifying examinations in Computer Architecture, Operating Systems, and Theory of Algorithms.
+The qualifying examination is a two-step process.
+First, students must get a GPA of 3.60 or better in these three courses within one year of enrollment, otherwise they will have to re-take only the necessary course(s) and get a GPA of 3.60 or better using the best three grades If a student does not meet these requirements by the end of the second year, he or she will be withdrawn from the Ph.D. program.
+Second, students must take the qualifying exam and pass it.
+Students are required to take the exam as soon as they meet the requirements of the first step.

+Major Research-Area Paper and Future Research Directions

+To fulfil this milestone, students are required to write a survey or research paper on his/her area of research as the lead author.
+A journal or conference paper already published will count towards this requirement.
+The student is then required to give an oral presentation on the subject to his/her major professor and a doctoral evaluating committee.
+The oral presentation must also contain a section on future research directions, a draft plan of research activities towards graduation.
+The presentation will be open to the public.
+The paper and presentation is to be completed within one year of passing the Qualifying Examinations and will have to be formally approved by his/her major professor the doctoral evaluating committee before applying for Candidacy.

 Admission to Candidacy

-A student will not be admitted to candidacy until a Doctoral committee has been appointed, and the committee has certified that the student has successfully completed the comprehensive qualifying examination and demonstrated the qualifications necessary to successfully complete the requirements for the degree.
+A student will not be admitted to candidacy until a Doctoral committee has been appointed, and the committee has certified that the student has successfully completed the qualifying examination and the Major Research Area Paper and Future Research Directions presentation, and demonstrated the qualifications necessary to successfully complete the requirements for the degree.
 The admission to Candidacy form must be approved by the Dean of the college and forwarded to the Dean of Graduate Studies for final approval.
 The student may elect to enroll in dissertation credits in the semester following approval of the Admission to Candidacy form by Graduate Studies.

-Major Research-Area Paper

-After an extensive review of literature on the area of research the student will author a paper and give an oral presentation on the subject.
-The written document should constitute a significant part of the student’s literature-review chapter for his/her dissertation The oral presentation will be open to the public.
-The paper and presentation is to be completed within one year of passing the Qualifying Examinations.

-Dissertation 20 hours minimum

-CIS 7980 20 Dissertation

 The student’s progress in the program is monitored by a supervisory doctoral committee, which is usually appointed at an early stage in the student’s program.
 This committee consists of at least five members, one of whom is outside the College of Engineering.
 The Major Professor will be a member of the Computer Science and Engineering Department.
 Normally, two more Computer Science and Engineering faculty serve on the committee with a member in another department in the college.